Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Methodology

 \section{Methodology}

-Our study employed a three-phase methodology to ascertain the primary factors inhibiting IoT adoption in manufacturing firms and rank them.
-The initial phase entails an extensive review of existing literature, and the following phase entails expert insights employing the Delphi method to pinpoint the crucial criteria.
-In the final phase, we leverage the widely utilized FAHP for evaluating and ranking these criteria in terms of their significance.
-This distinctive hybrid approach, depicted in Figure \ref{fig1}, explains a comprehensive methodological flowchart to identify and rank the influential barriers to IoT adoption in manufacturing firms.
+Our study employed a three-phase methodology to ascertain and rank the primary factors that inhibit IoT adoption in manufacturing firms.
+The initial phase entailed an extensive review of the existing literature, and the following phase entailed expert insights employing the Delphi method to pinpoint the crucial criteria.
+In the final phase, we leveraged the widely utilized FAHP to evaluate and rank these criteria in terms of their significance.
+This distinctive hybrid approach, depicted in Fig \ref{fig1}, explains a comprehensive methodological flowchart for identifying and ranking the influential barriers to IoT adoption in manufacturing firms.

-\subsection{Identifying Barriers for IoT Adoption}
+\subsection{Identifying barriers for IoT adoption}

-This study identified barriers to IoT adoption in the manufacturing sector based on a comprehensive review of relevant research papers.
-The search process employed three significant keywords: (“Internet of Things” OR “IoT”) AND “adoption” AND “manufacturing” AND (“industry” OR “sector)" to ensure a targeted and focused approach.
-A rigorous search was conducted using the Google Scholar database to gather the research articles, encompassing a diverse range of peer-reviewed journals.
+This study identifies barriers to IoT adoption in the manufacturing sector based on a comprehensive review of relevant research papers.
+The search process employed three significant keywords: (``Internet of Things" OR ``IoT") AND ``adoption" AND ``manufacturing" AND (``industry" OR ``sector)" to ensure a targeted and focused approach.
+A rigorous search was conducted using the Google Scholar database to gather research articles, encompassing a diverse range of peer-reviewed journals.
 It is important to note that white papers, theses, book chapters, conference proceedings, and websites were excluded from this evaluation, including only high-quality, peer-reviewed literature.
-Additionally, for consistency and accessibility, only articles published in English were considered in this study.
+Additionally, for consistency and accessibility, only articles published in English were included in this study.
 This decision ensured that the language barrier did not affect the comprehensive analysis and interpretation of the chosen articles.
 Furthermore, a meticulous Title and Abstract review process was undertaken to select articles that directly pertained to the objectives of this study.
-Those articles that did not directly align with the research focus were excluded from the final set of chosen papers.
-Moreover, additional papers were included after thoroughly examining the selected articles' reference lists to enhance the comprehensiveness of the identified barriers.
+Articles that were not directly aligned with the research focus were excluded from the final set of selected papers.
+Moreover, additional papers were included after thoroughly examining the reference lists of the selected articles to enhance the comprehensiveness of the identified barriers.
 This approach helped capture potential barriers that might have been explored in related studies but not explicitly mentioned in the initial search results.